bwinter/tha/THA_MEETING.md

 - Anti-goals:
   - Trying to get all green, a healthy team will surface issues.
   - Thinking of it as a scored test, there are no "correct" answers - just opinions and feelings.
+  - Problem solving, the goal of a THA is discussion and identification.

 - We are taking notes but we will keep them anonymous.